 The ARCHIE Study: The early use of Antibiotics for 'at Risk' CHildren with InfluEnza

 Flu is a viral infection which usually causes mild symptoms like cough and fever.
-Children with underlying conditions who develop flu, are at greater ‘at risk’ of becoming unwell from further infections than otherwise healthy children.
-The ARCHIE Programme will investigate five aspects of the early use of antibiotics in 'at risk' children with flu.
+Children with a long-term medical condition or disability who develop flu or flu-like illness are at greater risk of becoming unwell from further infections than otherwise healthy children.

 We will follow up some ARCHIE study participants for up to a year to find out whether antibiotics would be effective at treating similar infections in future.